jsebrech/minisync/readme.md

 Also:

 - Data can only be changed through the minisync api.
+  (getProxy() can be used to get a proxy object for the internal data object)
 - Only an object can be synchronized, but the object can have arbitrary nested properties, including arrays.
 - Arrays do not properly support sorting yet.
-- Conflicting changes are resolved through "latest change wins" principle.
+- Conflicting changes are resolved by "latest change wins" rule.
 - Synchronizes at the level of objects and arrays (see below for details).

 Theory of operation: two participants